adh319/Lunox/README.md

 NODE_PASSWORD = youshallnotpass
 NODE_SECURE = false
 ```
-After installation or finishes all you can use `npm start` or `node manager.js` to start the bot.
+After installation or finish all the configuration needed, you can use `npm start` or `node manager.js` to start the bot.

 ## 👏 Special Thanks